 Test you can access the driver by running

 Important: Make sure your container is the same version as your host - eg: if your host is Ubuntu 16.10, your container must be Ubuntu 16.10.
-Edit: This is apparently not necessarily true, but consider making them the same if you are encountering trouble.
+Update: This may not be necessary, but consider making them the same if you are encountering trouble.

 Edit your lxc container

 .conf file to pass through the devices - Proxmox places the files in

 lxc.mount.entry: /dev/nvidia0 dev/nvidia0 none bind,optional,create=file lxc.mount.entry: /dev/nvidiactl dev/nvidiactl none bind,optional,create=file lxc.mount.entry: /dev/nvidia-modeset dev/nvidia-modeset none bind,optional,create=file lxc.mount.entry: /dev/nvidia-uvm dev/nvidia-uvm none bind,optional,create=file lxc.mount.entry: /dev/nvidia-uvm-tools dev/nvidia-uvm-tools none bind,optional,create=file

 This is a step I added to ensure that the CUDA kernel modules are loaded and the device nodes are present at boot, pulled directly from this post.